rmartimarly/deepmilrm/README.md

 Our code is based on conv-keras and keras.
 If you use current version of keras, you need to revised the code a little bit for adaption.
 I will update a repo. for current keras.

 If you have any questions, please contact with me wentaozhu1991@gmail.com.

+# Comments Robertm (31/1/2019)
+- labels.txt is the INBREAST database where 0 is no lesion, 1 bening and 2 malign.